Health & Nutrition

 People who have been diagnosed with an intolerance to lactose lack the enzyme that breaks down natural sugars (lactose) found in milk products.
 This enzyme is known as lactase.
 Without lactase a person may have bloating, gas, or diarrhea soon after consuming a dairy product.
 It is not necessary to avoid all dairy products if you are lactose intolerant unless your doctor recommends that you stay away from them.
 Jensen Cheese carries some lactose-free varieties of cheese.
 Jensen’s Extra Old Cheddars, 4-Year Cheddars, 5-Year Cheddars and Vintage Reserved Cheddars have low levels of lactose so they are easier for those with lactose intolerances to digest however Jensen’s advises that you always follow the advice of your doctor.

-The calcium in one-inch cube of cheese is equivalent to that in seven cups of broccoli!
+The calcium in a one-inch cube of cheese is equivalent to that in seven cups of broccoli!